MacMayo1993/WORM-3/README.md

 3. Increments the flip counter for both stickers (used by chaos mode).
 4. Changes the topological parity of the cube state if this is the (2n+1)th flip along the non-trivial loop.

 Flips have a 7-second refractory period per sticker to prevent degenerate rapid toggling.
+On flip, a propagation wave radiates from each tile's world position, and if wormhole tunnels are active, a lightning bolt fires across the antipodal tunnel pair.

 #### Wormhole Tunnels

 Toggle with T. Draws Bézier curves through the cube interior connecting each antipodal sticker pair.
-The curves use smart routing to avoid intersecting the cube geometry itself, making the network of identifications legible.
+Strands are distributed in symmetric orbital rings — like electron orbitals — around the tunnel axis, using the sticker's actual face color rather than any artificial tint.
+The curves use smart routing to avoid intersecting the cube geometry.
 In Explode View, the full network is exposed simultaneously.

+#### VoidCore

+On odd-sized cubes (3×3, 5×5), the center cubie is hollow.
+In its place, three animated orbital `lineLoop` rings swirl at the cube's geometric center, cycling through all active tunnel colors — every face color that has appeared on a flipped sticker.
+Each ring occupies a different plane (XY, XZ, YZ) and spins at a different speed.
+A color-cycling point light at the center casts colored tints onto surrounding cubies.
+The VoidCore grows more vivid as more antipodal pairs are activated, making the manifold's convergence point visible as a living color clock.

 #### Explode View